-Spring is celebrated in many ways, whether it is celebrating Easter, observing the spring equinox, or welcoming nature’s rebirth and the return of warm weather.
+Spring is celebrated in many ways, whether by celebrating Easter, observing the spring equinox, or welcoming nature’s rebirth and the return of warm weather.
 Here is a list of 10 spring traditions from around the world that could inspire you to embrace the new season!

 Martisor (Romania)

 Martisor is celebrated every year on March 1st and signifies the beginning of spring.
-Women and young girls wear a brooch with an attached braided red-white string called “Martisor.”
-Martisor represents the new season coming to life and usually is given to women by men as a sign of appreciation.
+Women and young girls wear a brooch with an attached braided red-white string called a “Martisor.”
+Martisor represents the new season coming to life and is usually given to women by men as a sign of appreciation.
 The two braided strings also have a related meaning: red represents life (or spring), and white signifies purity (or winter).
-Martisor is worn for the first eight days of March, and after that, women tie the red and white string to a blossoming tree for good luck.
+Martisor is worn for the first eight days of March, and after that, women tie the red-and-white string to a blossoming tree for good luck.

 Butter Lambs (Poland, Russia)

-Butter Lambs are molds of butter shaped like lambs, and they are a central piece for Eastern tables in Eastern and Central Europe.
-Today, you can buy butter lambs from the stores, but traditionally they are homemade.
-When you eat a butter lamb, you always have to start from the tail, leaving the head last.
+Butter Lambs are butter molds shaped like lambs, and they are a central piece of Eastern European and Central European tables.
+Today, you can buy butter lambs in stores, but traditionally, they are homemade.
+When you eat a butter lamb, you must start from the tail, leaving the head last.

 Water Festival (Thailand)

-The water Festival or Songkran, takes place every year in Thailand.
-The celebration also marks the Thai New Year, and it’s happening in April, Thailand’s hottest month.
-Water is a powerful symbol for Thai culture; it represents washing away the old year and welcoming the new one.
+The water Festival, or Songkran, takes place every year in Thailand.
+It marks the Thai New Year and occurs in April, Thailand’s hottest month.
+Water is a powerful symbol in Thai culture; it represents washing away the old year and welcoming the new one.
 During Songkran festivities, people take to the streets and throw buckets of water at each other in a cleansing ceremony.
-This is also a very popular celebration among tourists visiting Thailand this time of the year.
+This is also a very popular celebration among tourists visiting Thailand at this time of the year.

 Nowruz (Central Asia)

-Nowruz means “new day” in Persian, a traditional Iranian way to welcome spring.
+Nowruz, meaning “new day” in Persian, is a traditional Iranian way to welcome spring.
 It is celebrated around the spring equinox as a feast for nature’s rebirth.
-The main element of the Nowruz celebration is the festive table containing seven ingredients associated with spring: dried fruit, apples, garlic, sumac, sprouts, pudding, and vinegar.
+The main element of the Nowruz celebration is the festive table, which features seven ingredients associated with spring: dried fruit, apples, garlic, sumac, sprouts, pudding, and vinegar.

 READ MORE: Plum Dumplings Recipe